retry51776/notes/psychlogy/psychology.md

 >
 > Try to resolve problem in wrong level is similar fixing bug in different area.
 > > Missing Perception? or Bad Association?

-> I think we should use Parenting model to train Limbic & reptilian brain